-Independent Non-Executive Directors met twice during 2018 to review the Board structure and concluded that the Executive Chairman role should continue.
+Independent Non-Executive Directors met twice during 2019 to review the Board structure and concluded that the Executive Chairman role should continue.

 The Board is focused on the commercial success of Hikma and believes that continuing the position of Executive Chairman for a period of time is the best way to achieve success for Hikma, because:

-— Executive Chairman’s role: The Executive Chairman position is highly visible inside and outside Hikma, acting as an ambassador
+highly visible inside and outside Hikma, acting as an ambassador

-—Business partners: A significant number of Hikma’s key political and commercial relationships across the MENA region are built on the long-term trust and respect for the Darwazah family where the role of
+—Business partners: a significant number of Hikma’s key political and commercial relationships across the MENA region are built on the long-term trust and respect for the Darwazah family where the role of

-the Executive Chairman remains key.
+the Executive Chairman remains key

 The Board continues to operate the following enhanced controls:

 at least bi-annually in a private session chaired by the Senior

 Independent Director.
 This meeting includes consideration of

 the appropriateness of the governance structure, the division